Chenminghu/SOP/README.md

 # Strategy Platform Optimization
 > since this project is business sensitive, I can't show all the logic or code and will obscure part of picture I am going to show

-This is a back-end engine which gives client ability to get real time position on open hedges. (this includes various contracts like Forward contract, Tarf, Knock In/Out contract, etc.) It enable clients to simulate the FX(Foreign Exchange) fluctuation VS the open position which helps them control the risk and manage their cash flow.
+This is a back-end engine which gives client ability to get real time position on open hedges. (this includes various contracts like Forward contract, Tarf, Knock In/Out contract, etc.) It enables clients to simulate the FX(Foreign Exchange) fluctuation VS the open position which helps them control the risk and manage their cash flow.

 ![SOP_ER_diagarm](https://user-images.githubusercontent.com/59182938/71923862-c0c59c00-3142-11ea-9a22-0cb30121f047.png)